COMMON EDIBLE FLOWERS

 - Sunflower– The mild nutty taste makes the petals good in salads or stir fries.

-- Hollyhock – Remove the centre stamen (eg pollen) before eating.
+- Hollyhock – Remove the centre stamen (with pollen) before eating.

 - Camellia – Used fresh as garnishes or dried and then used in Asian cuisine.